 Fair value through statement of income (FVSI): If debt instrument's cash flows do not represent SPPP or if it is not held within the held to collect or the held to collect and sell business model, or if it is designated at FVSI, where cashflows do not represent SPPP, then it is measured at FVSI.
-A gain or loss on a debt instruments measured at FVSI is recognised in the statement of income, within "Net gain / (loss) on investments mandatorily measured at FVSI", in the period in which it arises.
-A gain or loss on debt instruments that were designated at FVSI or which are held for trading are presented separately from debt investments that are mandatorily measured at FVSI, within "Net gain / (loss) on investments designated at FVSI or held for trading".
+A gain or loss on a debt instruments measured at FVSI is recognised in the statement of income, within "Net gain / (loss) on investments mandatorily measured at FVSI, in the period in which it arises.
+A gain or loss on debt instruments that were designated at FVSI or which are held for trading are presented separately from debt investments that are mandatorily measured at FVSI, within "Net gain / (loss) on investments that are mandatorily measured at FVSI, within "Net gain / (loss) on investments that are mandatorily measured at FVSI, within "Net gain / (loss) on investments that are mandatorily measured at FVSI, within "Net gain / (loss) on investments that are mandatorily measured at FVSI, within "Net gain / (loss) on investments that are mandatorily measured at FVSI, within "Net gain / (loss) on investments that are mandatorily measured at FVSI, within "Net gain / (loss) on investments designated at FVSI or held for trading".